Malcom Brown

-Early years
+Early life

 Brown attended Brenham High School in Brenham, Texas, where he was a three-sport athlete in football, basketball and track.
 A three-year starter, he recorded 125 tackles and 24 sacks during his high school football career.
 He also threw the shot put (top-throw of 48-8 or 14.91 meters) on the track team.
 Brown was regarded as a five-star recruit by Rivals.com and was ranked as the fifth-best defensive tackle and the 26th-best player overall in his class.

 College career

 Brown played in all 13 games as a true freshman at the University of Texas at Austin in 2012, recording 25 tackles.
 He took over as a starter his sophomore year in 2013, starting all 13 games.
 He finished the year with 68 tackles and two sacks, and won the team's Joseph W. Moore Tenacity Award for Defense along with Jackson Jeffcoat.

 Brown remained a starter his junior season in 2014.
-He finished the season with 70 tackles, 13 tackles for loss, and 6.5 sacks and was a first-team All-Big 12 selection by The Associated Press and the league's coaches.
+He finished the season with 70 tackles, 13 tackles for loss, and 6.5 sacks and was a first-team All-Big 12 Conference selection by The Associated Press and the league's coaches.
 He also received consensus All-American honors, and was named a finalist for the Bronko Nagurski Trophy (given to the best defensive player in college football), and the Outland Trophy.
 Brown finished the year as the Longhorns' season leader in tackles for loss, sacks, and forced fumbles.

-After his junior season, Brown decided to forgo his senior year in an effort to declare for the 2015 NFL Draft.
+After his junior season, Brown decided to forgo his senior year in an effort to declare for the 2015 NFL draft.